barcar/visonic_control/README.md

 Edit the config.php file and change the following values:

-- USER_CODE : should be a valid user code on your alarm - a PIN you can use at the keypad to arm and disarm the alarm.
-I created a special code just for these scripts.
+- **USER_CODE** : should be a valid user code on your alarm - a PIN you can use at the keypad to arm and disarm the alarm.
+I created a special user code just for these scripts so that I can differentiate scripted access from control panel access.
-- PANEL_WEB_NAME : should be the panel web name displayed in the settings of your control panel and as used in the Visonic Go app.
+- **PANEL_WEB_NAME** : should be the panel web name displayed in the settings of your control panel and as used in the Visonic Go app.
-- HOST : should be the host name specified in your Visonic Go app
+- **HOST** : should be the host name specified in your Visonic Go app.
-- PARTITION : should be the internal name of the partition you want to arm/disarm - in single partition systems it will be P1" or you can say "ALL"
+- **PARTITION** : should be the internal name of the partition you want to arm/disarm - in single partition systems it will be "P1" or you can use "ALL" to have the scripts arm the whole system.
-- USER_ID : should be a unique Version 4 UID generated at https://www.uuidgenerator.net/version4 - think of this as identifying your scripts as a unique device to Visonic
+- **USER_ID** : should be a unique Version 4 UUID generated at https://www.uuidgenerator.net/version4 - think of this as identifying your scripts as a unique device to Visonic - if you have multiple Visonic Go apps they will each have their own UUID.

 All other settings in the config.php can probably be left unchanged unless Visonic modify their web service.